Read This First

 Prompt 3: Write an essay on the commonalities among these ten complex systems and the cross-domain insights.

-The central claim is this: The ten systems explored—ranging from astrobiology to financial risk modeling—may appear disparate at first glance.
+In plain terms: The ten systems explored—ranging from astrobiology to financial risk modeling—may appear disparate at first glance.

 The Seager Equation multiplies factors like the number of stars observed, fraction of quiet stars, and probabilities of habitable conditions to estimate the number of detectable biosignatures.